timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-03-01
+# Objectives for Today 2026-03-02

 - Chatting as we wake up and get started with the day.
+- Update the Key Performance Indicators of the Adventure
+- Update a Weekly Topic for /r/racinggames
+- Update weekly plans for Week #10
-- Business Review for February 2026
+- Steam Racing Game Market Review for February 2026
-- Writing mode: Create/prepare a postie for Reddit & socials about Tomorrow GameReview (and/or Marketing Monday)

 ## Events / Notices / Coming Soon
-- Business Review Sunday March 1st
-- Market Research of Racing Games on Steam: March 2nd 9am

 ### 100 Day Game Schedule:  6am -> ???
 Tues-Fri